Goldman Sachs Group Inc. Sells 276,143 Shares of Rackspace Technology, Inc. (NASDAQ:RXT)

-Several other hedge funds and other institutional investors have also recently made changes to their positions in the company.
-Norges Bank bought a new position in shares of Rackspace Technology during the fourth quarter worth approximately $39,434,000.
-Neuberger Berman Group LLC increased its stake in shares of Rackspace Technology by 7.2% during the first quarter.
-Neuberger Berman Group LLC now owns 977,747 shares of the company’s stock worth $23,283,000 after purchasing an additional 65,597 shares during the period.
-Envestnet Asset Management Inc. bought a new position in shares of Rackspace Technology during the first quarter worth approximately $18,253,000.
-Geode Capital Management LLC increased its stake in shares of Rackspace Technology by 12.3% during the first quarter.
-Geode Capital Management LLC now owns 709,179 shares of the company’s stock worth $16,864,000 after purchasing an additional 77,658 shares during the period.
-Finally, Braun Stacey Associates Inc. bought a new position in shares of Rackspace Technology during the first quarter worth approximately $13,832,000.
-Institutional investors own 88.23% of the company’s stock.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+IFP Advisors Inc bought a new stake in Rackspace Technology in the first quarter valued at about $68,000.
+US Bancorp DE bought a new stake in Rackspace Technology in the first quarter valued at about $161,000.
+Signaturefd LLC increased its holdings in Rackspace Technology by 448.9% in the first quarter.
+Signaturefd LLC now owns 7,344 shares of the company’s stock valued at $175,000 after purchasing an additional 6,006 shares during the last quarter.
+Ocean Capital Management LLC bought a new stake in Rackspace Technology in the first quarter valued at about $207,000.
+Finally, Handelsbanken Fonder AB acquired a new position in Rackspace Technology in the first quarter valued at about $226,000.
+Institutional investors and hedge funds own 88.23% of the company’s stock.

-A number of brokerages recently issued reports on RXT.
-Zacks Investment Research raised Rackspace Technology from a “hold” rating to a “buy” rating and set a $21.00 price target on the stock in a research report on Tuesday, July 27th. reissued a “buy” rating and set a $28.00 price target on shares of Rackspace Technology in a research report on Tuesday, June 29th.
-Finally, Raymond James raised Rackspace Technology from an “outperform” rating to a “strong-buy” rating in a research report on Tuesday, May 18th.
-Thirteen analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
-The company presently has an average rating of “Buy” and an average price target of $27.42.
+A number of research firms have issued reports on RXT.
+Zacks Investment Research raised Rackspace Technology from a “hold” rating to a “buy” rating and set a $21.00 target price for the company in a research note on Tuesday, July 27th.
+Raymond James raised Rackspace Technology from an “outperform” rating to a “strong-buy” rating in a research note on Tuesday, May 18th.
+Finally, reissued a “buy” rating and issued a $28.00 target price on shares of Rackspace Technology in a research note on Tuesday, June 29th.
+Thirteen investment analysts have rated the stock with a buy rating and one has issued a strong buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and a consensus target price of $27.42.

-In other news, CTO Tolga Tarhan sold 30,705 shares of Rackspace Technology stock in a transaction dated Thursday, May 13th.
+In other Rackspace Technology news, CTO Tolga Tarhan sold 30,705 shares of the company’s stock in a transaction that occurred on Thursday, May 13th.
 The stock was sold at an average price of $18.23, for a total value of $559,752.15.
-Following the completion of the transaction, the chief technology officer now directly owns 76,578 shares of the company’s stock, valued at approximately $1,396,016.94.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-Also, CFO Amar Maletira acquired 5,419 shares of the stock in a transaction dated Thursday, May 13th.
-The stock was acquired at an average cost of $18.45 per share, with a total value of $99,980.55.
-Following the completion of the transaction, the chief financial officer now owns 1,048,619 shares in the company, valued at approximately $19,347,020.55.
+Following the sale, the chief technology officer now owns 76,578 shares in the company, valued at $1,396,016.94.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, CFO Amar Maletira acquired 5,419 shares of the company’s stock in a transaction on Thursday, May 13th.
+The stock was acquired at an average price of $18.45 per share, for a total transaction of $99,980.55.
+Following the purchase, the chief financial officer now directly owns 1,048,619 shares of the company’s stock, valued at $19,347,020.55.
 The disclosure for this purchase can be found here.
-Over the last ninety days, insiders have purchased 14,798 shares of company stock valued at $274,954 and have sold 71,318 shares valued at $1,395,116.
-0.76% of the stock is owned by company insiders.
+Over the last three months, insiders have purchased 14,798 shares of company stock valued at $274,954 and have sold 71,318 shares valued at $1,395,116.
+Corporate insiders own 0.76% of the company’s stock.

 Rackspace Technology Profile